DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * eal: the support of Xen dom0 will be removed from EAL in 17.11; and with that, drivers/net/xenvirt and examples/vhost_xen will also be removed.

+* eal: An ABI change is planned for 17.11 to make DPDK aware of IOVA address translation scheme.
+  Reference to phys address in EAL data-structure or functions may change to IOVA address or more appropriate name.
+  The change will be only for the name.
+  Functional aspects of the API or data-structure will remain same.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and